LINK+ Enhancements Now Here

 Presently, Santa Clara University circulates media to faculty for seven (7) days, but restricts circulation for other user groups to two-hour loan periods.
 Because all SCU users will be able to borrow media from other LINK+ members, our materials should also be available to others, subject to local needs.
 Thus, effective July 1, SCU will change its internal borrowing policies to permit 7-day circulation of media to all categories of authorized borrowers.
 This will mean that faculty who wish to show videos in a classroom setting, or have students watch material individually in the Library, will need to notify the Library's Course Reserve unit before the beginning of a given term that they plan to use this media for a class.
 This will insure both limited circulation to SCU's primary clientele and non-circulating status for LINK+ users.
 As always, Library Subject Specialists will consider purchasing duplicate copies of materials in high use.

-If you have general questions or concerns about this policy, please contact your Library Subject Specialist.
+If you have general questions or concerns about this policy, please contact your subject librarian.

 If your question is specifically related to the Library's circulation policies, please contact Marian Fricano, Head of Access Services.
 If you have questions about placing media or other materials on course reserve, please contact Judy Rodriguez, Information Specialist.